 Will be there be any new neighborhood libraries opening?
 What will the library system do differently from last year?
 These questions are answered in Table CE0-5 (next page) and the accompanying narrative.
 This section highlights the major changes proposed in the budget.
-That is explained in the narrative under Agency Budget Submission, Mayor's Proposed Budget, and District's
+That is explained in the narrative under Agency Budget Submission, Mayor's Proposed Budget, and District's Proposed Budget.

-Proposed Budget.
 Sometimes the explanations are very clear, and sometimes they're not.
-You might consider making a call or sending an email to the DC Council committee that has oversight over a particular agency.
+If you have questions, you might consider making a call or sending an email to the DC Council committee that has oversight over a particular agency.